Senseair-AB/Sunrise-Examples---Arduino/readme.txt

 @par How to use it ?

 In order to make the program work, you must do the following:
- - Place the DSS Circuits Arduino I2C Master library in your IDE's library folder
+ - Place the DSS Circuits Arduino I2C Master library in your Arduino IDE's library folder
  - Open one of the examlpes in the Arduino IDE
  - Upload the file into the target memory
  - Run the example